No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason

-To explain why this constructive reading is not undermined merely by the determinism of standard neural networks, it is helpful to draw on Mark van Atten's reconstruction of Brouwer.
-Van Atten distinguishes \textit{investigative} procedures, in which the fact that makes an outcome-statement true is assumed to exist independently of running the procedure, from \textit{generative} procedures, in which executing the procedure produces what serves as the licensing basis for the outcome-statement \citep[cf.][pp.~736--739]{atten2022dummett}.
-Applied here, determinism does not by itself license the investigative inference from ``there is a definite output'' to ``the system is entitled to assert it.''
-Entitlement depends on the availability of an exhibited witness, which is exactly what $E_{t_{\mathrm{int}}}^R(\psi)$ records.
-Van Atten develops this position as an \textit{ontological} route to intuitionism, in contrast to Dummett's \textit{meaning-theoretic} route, which is closer in spirit to the public-facing dimension discussed below.\footnote{It must be acknowledged that for Brouwer and van Atten, the generative stance is inextricably tied to the phenomenological ``inner time'' and free will of a human creating subject.
-A deterministic algorithm obviously lacks such consciousness or inner life.
-However, the framework proposed here makes no ontological claim about machine consciousness.
-Rather, it imposes a functional constraint: the computational witness serves strictly as a checkable, minimal surrogate for experience, forcing automated systems to mimic the epistemic discipline of the generative stance in order to participate safely in public justification.}
+A natural objection is that, if a deterministic system's outputs are already fixed, demanding an exhibited witness adds nothing.
+Mark van Atten's distinction between \textit{investigative} and \textit{generative} procedures in his reconstruction of Brouwer blocks this inference \citep[pp.~736--739]{atten2022dummett}.
+Investigative procedures assume that the fact making an outcome-statement true exists independently of running the procedure.
+Generative procedures produce what serves as the licensing basis for the outcome-statement.
+Applied to standard neural networks, determinism may fix an output, but it does not by itself license the investigative move from ``there is a definite output'' to ``the system is entitled to assert it.''
+On the present account, the certification routine plays the generative role.
+Executing it under $\langle R,t_{\mathrm{int}}\rangle$ produces the checkable witness that serves as the licensing basis, which is exactly what $E_{t_{\mathrm{int}}}^R(\psi)$ records.\footnote{For Brouwer and van Atten, the generative stance is tied to the phenomenological ``inner time'' and freedom of the human creating subject.
+A deterministic algorithm lacks such consciousness.
+The present framework makes no claim about machine consciousness, but imposes a functional and normative constraint: automated systems must produce a checkable witness before participating in public justification.
+A fuller reconstruction is given in SA~E.2.}

-This perspective also clarifies familiar machine-learning subjunctives such as \textit{``If we were to run the model on $x$, it would output $y$''} or \textit{``If we were to rerun certification, it would (fail to) force the threshold''} \citep[cf.][pp.~738--739]{atten2022dummett}.
-On the present view, such claims are read constructively as claims about the stable availability of a witness-producing computation under declared conditions.
-If the procedure were executed under $\langle R,t_{\mathrm{int}} \rangle$, the corresponding entitlement basis would be produced in the form of a witness accepted by $V_R$.
-These claims therefore do not presuppose the stronger investigative thesis that entitlement-conferring values are already fixed in advance for all counterfactual inputs.